wdrammeh/surah_index/README.md

 # Surah Index

-An exercise to test your familiarity with the chapters in the Quran ("surahs").
+An exercise to test your familiarity with the index of chapters in the Holy Quran ("Surahs").

 ![](docs/img/surah_index_learn.png)

 Throughout this exercise, a randomly generated surah will be provided.
-You're to determine its name, index, period of revelation, or number of verses based on the chosen category.
+You're to determine its name, index, period of revelation, or number of verses based on the chosen exercise category.

 **The exercise is divided into 4 categories**: